1992–93 Seattle SuperSonics season

 A ticket for Game 4 of the 1993 Western Conference finals between the SuperSonics and the Phoenix Suns at the Seattle Center Coliseum.

 The 1992–93 Seattle SuperSonics season was the 25th season for the Seattle SuperSonics in the National Basketball Association.

+Season summary

+Regular season

 During the first month of the regular season, the SuperSonics acquired Vincent Askew from the Sacramento Kings.

+Early into the regular season, the SuperSonics traveled overseas to Yokohama, Japan to play their first two games against the Houston Rockets at the Yokohama Arena.
+In the first game on November 6, 1992, the SuperSonics were the road team and defeated the Rockets by a score of 111–94; Shawn Kemp posted a double-double of 29 points and 20 rebounds, while Ricky Pierce scored 19 points, and Eddie Johnson added 16 points off the bench.
+In the second game on November 7, the SuperSonics were the home team and defeated the Rockets by a score of 89–85; Nate McMillan finished with 24 points, 7 rebounds, 5 assists and 5 steals off the bench, while Kemp posted a double-double of 20 points and 12 rebounds.
+Both games had an attendance of 14,544 fans at the Yokohama Arena.
-With George Karl in his first full season as the SuperSonics' head coach, the team won their first four games of the season, which included two victories against the Houston Rockets in their first two games overseas in Yokohama, Japan.

-At mid-season, the team traded Benoit Benjamin, and top draft pick Doug Christie out of Pepperdine University to the Los Angeles Lakers in exchange for Sam Perkins.
-With a 33–17 record at the All-Star break, the SuperSonics won ten straight games between February and March, and posted an 8-game improvement over the previous season by finishing in second place in the Pacific Division with a 55–27 record, and earning the third seed in the Western Conference.
+With George Karl in his first full season as the team's head coach, the SuperSonics won their first four games of the regular season, posted a six-game winning streak in January, which led to a 23–8 start to the season, and later on held a 33–17 record at the All-Star break.
+At mid-season, the team traded Benoit Benjamin, and rookie shooting guard, and first-round draft pick Doug Christie out of Pepperdine University to the Los Angeles Lakers in exchange for Sam Perkins.
+The SuperSonics posted a 10-game winning streak between February and March, and posted an eight-game improvement over the previous season by finishing in second place in the Pacific Division with a 55–27 record, and earning the third seed in the Western Conference.